Elijah Harkless

-Elijah Harkless (born February 3, 2000) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA), on a two-way contract with the Salt Lake City Stars of the NBA G League.
-He played college basketball for the Cal State Northridge Matadors, the Oklahoma Sooners and the UNLV Runnin' Rebels.
+Elijah J. Harkless (born February 3, 2000) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA), on a two-way contract with the Motor City Cruise of the NBA G League.
+He played college basketball for the Cal State Northridge Matadors, Oklahoma Sooners and UNLV Runnin' Rebels.
+Harkless signed with the Ontario Clippers of the NBA G League after going undrafted in the 2023 NBA draft.

 High school career

-Harkless attended Etiwanda High School at Rancho Cucamonga, California, leading his team to a 30–4 and a third-place finish at the CIF Southern Section Open Division Tournament as a senior while averaging over 10 points and five assist.
+Harkless attended Etiwanda High School at Rancho Cucamonga, California, leading his team to a 30–4 record and a third-place finish at the CIF Southern Section Open Division Tournament as a senior while averaging over 10 points and five assists.
 He was named to the All-Baseline First Team and to the Sun-Daily Bulletin All-Area Team.

 College career

-Harkless initially attended Cal State Northridge where he played 51 games in two seasons while averaging 8.1 points, 4.5 rebounds, 2.6 assists and 1.4 steals in 23.6 minutes and in his sophomore year, he became the first CSUN player to record a triple-double and the first player since 2005 to get 54 steals in a single-season.
+Harkless initially attended Cal State Northridge (CSUN) where he played 51 games in two seasons while averaging 8.1 points, 4.5 rebounds, 2.6 assists and 1.4 steals in 23.6 minutes and in his sophomore year, he became the first CSUN player to record a triple-double and the first player since 2005 to get 54 steals in a single season.

-As a junior, Harkless transferred to Oklahoma where he played 49 games played over two seasons and averaged 9.1 points, 4.7 rebounds, 2.0 assists and 1.6 steals in 28.8 minutes.
+As a junior, Harkless transferred to Oklahoma, where he played 49 games over two seasons and averaged 9.1 points, 4.7 rebounds, two assists and 1.6 steals in 28.8 minutes.

-In his final season, Harkless transferred to UNLV, where he started in all 32 games and averaged a career-high 19.1 points, 5.1 rebounds, 3.4 assists and 1.6 steals in 31.0 minutes while leading his team in total points with 611, total rebounds with 163, total assists with 108, total minutes with 991 and total games.
+In his final season, Harkless transferred to UNLV, where he started in all 32 games and averaged a career-high 19.1 points, 5.1 rebounds, 3.4 assists and 1.6 steals in 30.9 minutes while leading his team in total points with 611, total rebounds with 163, total assists with 108, total minutes with 991 and total games.

 Professional career

 Ontario Clippers (2023–2024)

 After going undrafted in the 2023 NBA draft, Harkless joined the Ontario Clippers on October 30, 2023.
-He played 20 games and averaged 11.6 points, 3.9 rebounds, 3.2 assists and 1.0 steals in 22.6 minutes while shooting 47.5% from the field.
+He played 20 games and averaged 11.6 points, 3.9 rebounds, 3.2 assists and one steal in 22.6 minutes while shooting 47.5% from the field.

 Saskatchewan Rattlers (2024)

-On April 25, 2024, Harkless signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League where he played 27 games and averaged 11.4 points, 3.7 rebounds, 2.9 assists and 1.0 steals in 20.7 minutes.
+On April 25, 2024, Harkless signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League where he played 27 games and averaged 11.4 points, 3.7 rebounds, 2.9 assists and one steal in 20.7 minutes.
 On July 25, he was released by the Rattlers.